serverless/examples/mcp/oauth-cognito/README.md

 The logged-in calls then pass the gate.
 What makes them pass is scope: the pool authorizer accepts only access tokens carrying `mcp/invoke`, which is why the pre-registered client above enables `openid mcp/invoke` — and when a client's request names no scopes, Cognito issues the token with every scope enabled on the app client.
 If a post-login call answers `401` anyway, what the client sent to `/oauth2/authorize` is the first thing to check.

+## Develop it live

+`serverless dev` works with the gate up: during a session the user pool authorizer stays in force at API Gateway exactly as it does deployed — unauthorized requests are rejected there, and accepted requests run your local module on the next save — no redeploy.
+The [minimal example's walkthrough](../minimal/README.md#develop-it-live) and the [Dev Mode docs](https://www.serverless.com/framework/docs/providers/aws/guide/mcp#dev-mode) apply unchanged.

 ## Clean up

 ```bash